 Moreover, the parties in contractual relationships with SPVs are also subject to certain contractual arrangements, such as limited recourse clauses (which obligate the parties to waive any of their monetary claims against the SPV that remain unpaid after the disposition of all the SPV's assets) and non-petition clauses (which prohibit the parties from making a petition for commencement of bankruptcy and insolvency proceedings against the SPV).
 It is uncertain whether Japanese courts will uphold the validity of non-petition clauses when a petition for insolvency proceedings is actually made in violation of such a clause.

-It is also important to isolate the SPV from the originator's control by the measures set out in (2) in Section V.ii to prevent any insolvency proceedings from being commenced by the SPV's directors at the originator's discretion.
+It is also important to isolate the SPV from the originator's control by the measures set out in (a) and (b) in Section V.ii to prevent any insolvency proceedings from being commenced by the SPV's directors at the originator's discretion.

-Before the covid-19 pandemic, the Japanese securitisation market showed stable growth with an anticipation of expansion.
-In terms of real estate, Japan has recently seen increasing demand for inbound investments into accommodation facilities (especially in the Greater Tokyo Area), but as noted above, the covid-19 pandemic may enhance decentralisation of the industry and it should be carefully observed how the market will develop.
-On the other hand, there will be continuous demands on logistics properties amid the covid-19 situation (driven by growth in e-commerce services).
-Healthcare facilities are also expected to expand in light of the declining birthrate and ageing population in Japan.
+Pre-covid-19 pandemic, the Japanese securitisation market had shown stable growth and signs of expansion.
+In terms of real estate, Japan has recently seen increasing demand for inbound investments into accommodation facilities (especially in the Greater Tokyo Area).
+However, as noted above, the covid-19 pandemic may enhance the decentralisation of the industry and close attention has to be paid to how the market will develop.
+Nevertheless, continuing demand for logistics properties amid the pandemic is expected, driven by the growth in e-commerce services.
+Healthcare facilities are also anticipated to expand in light of the demographic trends in Japan.